rfries/enig4s/doc/Future.md

 ## Machine Types

+### Enigma-Type

+-
+A reflector-based rotary machine where each wheel (and other components, such as a plugboard) transform a character in turn, based on a number of settings.
+This type of machine includes most Enigma models, TypeX, and a number of similar machines such as the Swiss NEMA.
+They are reciprocal because of the symmetry of the reflector-based design;
+\reversing the encryption
-- Reflector-based character machines (where each wheel transforms an entire character); includes Enigma, TypeX, and similar machines.
-These are reciprocal because of the symmetry of the reflector-based design (reversing the encryption steps yields the same electrical path) This is the only type currently implemented.
+  steps yields the same electrical path) This is the only type currently implemented.

+### SIGABA-Type

-- Non-reciprocal character machines (no reflector, encrypt-decrypt modes).
-This type of machine requires a mode switch since the keyboard/reader (and printer) must be connected to different wheels (i.e. leftmost or rightmost) for encryption and decryption.
-  This is due to the electrical path being asymmetric.
+A non-reciprocal rotary machine, with no reflector, and an encrypt-decrypt mode selector.
+This type of machine requires a mode switch since the input and output signal must be connected to the opposite end of the wheel stack when changing from encryption to decryption.
+This is due to the asymmetric electrical path.

-- Reciprocal bit-wise machines (where each wheel transforms one bit of a character) such as the Lorenz.
-These are reciprocal because they are based on a Vernam/XOR cipher, so adding and subtracting the key stream are electrically the same operation.
+### Lorenz-Type

+A reciprocal rotary machine that operates by generating a pseudo-random stream of numbers which are then combined (via XOR) with the input to produce an encrypted stream (i.e. a Vernam cipher).